Curve Resident Creatives

 Stacey McCarthy

-Stacey McCarthy is a dancer, choreographer, movement director and practitioner.
+Stacey McCarthy is a choreographer, movement director and practitioner.

-Stacey studied Dance and Drama in college and performed in Youth Theatre, Street Arts, Circus and TV.
 She trained at De Montfort University and graduated with a BA Hons in Dance in 2006.

 During her dance studies she started exploring Dance in the Deaf Community and commenced on her 10 year journey to become a British Sign Language (BSL) Interpreter, graduating with a Post Graduate Diploma in Interpreting and Translation BSL/English.

-As a Registered Sign Language Interpreter (RSLI), Stacey provides access to the Performing Arts for the Deaf community and audiences.
-She travels across the UK providing interpretation for West End productions, regional theatre, musicals, artists , scratch nights, and festivals, as well as being integrated into dance performances.
-Stacey is also a member of the THEATRESIGN team.
+As a Registered Sign Language Interpreter (RSLI), Stacey provides access to the Performing Arts.
+She travels across the UK providing interpretation for West End productions, regional theatre, musicals, artists , scratch nights, and festivals, as well as being integrated into performances.
+As a choreographer, movement director and practitioner Stacey has worked in bilingual spaces as part of a collaborative deaf and hearing creative team, cast and crew.

-Instagram – @_staceymccarthy
+Social Media: Instagram – @_staceymccarthy

 Phizzical